 • 95% of dining hall food waste composted

 • 37% of dining hall food meeting one of the four sustainable food criteria

 • 100% of new on-campus construction and major renovations earning at least Leadership in Energy & Environmental (LEED) Gold certification

 In addition to the quantitative goals, the following sustainability management plans were developed and are currently in implementation:

-Yale’s Sustainability Strategic Plan 2013-2016 builds on the successes of the first plan, addresses areas where additional effort is needed, and includes a new model of cost effectiveness.
-The 25 goals in the Sustainability Strategic Plan 2013-2016 are intended to engage all members of the Yale community in advancing a more environmentally friendly, healthier, and financially robust institution.
+Yale’s Sustainability Strategic Plan 2013-2016 buildt on the successes of the first plan, addressed areas where additional effort was needed, and included a new model of cost effectiveness.
+The 25 goals in the Sustainability Strategic Plan 2013-2016 intended to engage all members of the Yale community in advancing a more environmentally friendly, healthier, and financially robust institution.